-(20) (4) The refusal of an employee to carry out an order which would involve a violation of the confidentiality of data shall not result in any prejudice being suffered by such employee.
+(20) (4) The refusal of an employee to carry out an order which would involve a violation of the confidentiality of data shall not result in any prejudice being suffered by such employee.77

-It has often been said that the criminal law is necessary as a protection for the "front line" data operator who becomes aware of the performance of unlawful or unfair invasions of privacy in the course of using a personal data system.
+It has often been said that the criminal law is necessary as a protection for the 'front line' data operator who becomes aware of the performance of unlawful or unfair invasions of privacy in the course of using a personal data system.
 The Austrian provision provides an alternative or supplementary measure to the low level data operator.
 However, its method of enforcement is far from clear.

 The Individual Participation Principle.
 Finally, the tenth principle is perhaps the most important.
-It has already been described as the "golden rule" of data protection.
+It has already been described as the 'golden rule' of modern data protection law.
 It is happily common to international statements and national legislation and in Australia it has already been endorsed as a general rule by the inquiry of the Law Reform Commission.
-The tenth principle may be stated as follows :
+The tenth principle may be stated as follows:

-An individual should have a right :
+An - i ndividual should have a right:

+(a) to obtain from a data controller, or

+Otherwise, confirmation of whether or not the

+data-controller has data relating to him;

+(b) to have communicated to him, data relating to

+him:

+(i) within a reasonable time

+(ii) at a charge; if any, that is not

+excessive

+(iii) in a reasonable manner; and

+• (iv) in a form-that-is readily-intelligible

+~ to him

+(c) to challenge data relating to him and:

+(i) during such challenge to have the

+record annotated concerning the

+challenge; and

-- (a) to obtain from a data controller, or otherwise, confirmation of whether or not the data controller has data relating to him; - (b) to have communicated to him, data relating to him : - (i) within a reasonable time - (ii) at a charge, if any, that is not excessive - (iii) in a reasonable manner; and (iv) in a form that is readily intelligible to him - (c) to challenge data relating to him and : (i) during such challenge to have the record annotated concerning the - (ii) if the challenge is successful, to have the data corrected, completed, amended, annotated or, if appropriate, erased; - (d) to be notified of the reasons if a request made under pararaphs (a) and (b) is denied and to be able to challenge such denial.
+(ii) if the challenge is successful, to have the data corrected, completed, amended, annotated or, if appropriate, erased; and (d) to be notified of the reasons if a request

+(d) to be notified of the reasons if a request made under pararaphs (a) and (b) is denied and to be able to challenge such denial.

-So far as international statements of the core principles are concerned, the language proposed above follows substantially pararaph 13 of the O.E.C.D.
+So far as international statements of the core principles are Soncerned, the language proposed above follows substantially pararaph 13 of the O.E.C.D.
 Guidelines.
-The only variants are a specific provision for annotation of the record during - challenge (perhaps a matter of machinery).
-The Council of Europe formulation lists the right of individual participation in Article 8, which collects the "additional safeguards for the data subject".
+The only variants are a specific provision for annotation of the record during challenge (perhaps a matter of machinery).
+The Council of Europe formulation lists the right of individual participation in Article 8, which collects the 'additional safeguards for the data subject'.
 The differences are matters of emphasis.
 In addition to the ability to establish the existence of the file and the identity and habitual residence of the controller, already referred to, three additional entitlements are listed.
-These are the power to obtain "at reasonable intervals and without excessive delay or expense" confirmation of whether personal data are stored as well as communication of such data in intelligible form; where appropriate, rectification or erasure of data processed contrary to the basic principles and to have a remedy if these entitlements are not complied with.
+These are the power to obtain 'at reasonable intervals and without excessive delay or expense' confirmation of whether personal data are stored as well as communication of such data in intelligible form; where appropriate, rectification or erasure of data processed contrary to the basic principles and to have a remedy if these entitlements are not complied with.